 My 4 top tips for preventing OVERWHELM when TTC

-- Get a support team you trust.
+Get a support team you trust.
 Go with your gut as well as your head.
-I took my time to find the relevant fertility support and professionals that suited me (e.g. acupuncturist, IVF Doctor).
-I’m upfront with my IVF Doctor about any eastern medicine routines that have been suggested so that everything is in sync to support me.
-It saves me the stress of having to worry if treatment a) will affect treatment b).
+I took my time to find the relevant support people and health professionals.
+I’m upfront with all the health care professionals I see so everything is in sync to support me.

-*Disclaimer: No elephants were harmed in the writing of this blog.
+*Disclaimer: No elephants were harmed in the writing of this article.